yzsnstotz/cursorcliapi/README.md

 If your normal `~/.codex/config.toml` has many `mcp_servers.*` entries, **Codex will start them for every `codex exec` call** and include their tool schemas in the prompt.
 This can add **seconds of startup time** and **10k+ prompt tokens** per request.

-For an HTTP gateway, it’s usually best to run Codex with a minimal config (no MCP servers):
+For an HTTP gateway, it’s usually best to run Codex with a minimal config (no MCP servers).

+This project **defaults** to a gateway-local HOME at `./.codex-gateway-home` so it doesn’t inherit your global `~/.codex/config.toml`.
+On first run it will try to copy `~/.codex/auth.json` into `./.codex-gateway-home/.codex/auth.json` (so you don’t have to).

+If you want to set it up manually or customize it:

 ```bash
 mkdir -p .codex-gateway-home/.codex